-In Korea, the weather in autumn and spring is really lovely.
+The climate in Korea is very hit and miss.
+Sure, the weather in autumn and spring is really lovely.
 The sun shines, the rain stays at bay, and the entire population seems to venture out into the beautiful countryside.

 Unfortunately, this bliss lasts for approximately 47 seconds.
 The rest of the year is consumed either by the bitter cold or the blistering heat.
 Just a few weeks ago, the temperature outside reached 39°C, and it “felt like” 47°C due to the humidity.

 6 months ago, the temperature fell as low as -20°C and a thick layer of snow blanketed the streets.
 Talk about going to the extremes.

 Unlike the UK, Korea is well-prepared for the heat; there is air con everywhere.
 However, both extremes in temperature make it difficult (and unappealing) to do anything outside for a large portion of the year.
 What a waste!

 I’ve spent a shameful amount of time standing directly in front of the air con unit and hogging all the blissfully cool air.
 And I’d do it again in a heartbeat.

 South Korea is one of the most polluted countries in the world.
 The image of Seoul enveloped in a cloud of smog is a familiar sight for any resident of Korea, and the situation is only getting worse.